Difference Between CIMA and CPWA

 An applicant willing to pursue the CPWA course must necessarily have a bachelors’ degree (graduation degree) from a reputed university, a minimum of 5 years of professional experience in serving clients with a high net worth, at least one license in CIMA/CIMC/CFA/ChFC/ or CIPA.

 Why Pursue CIMA?

-For those studying management accountancy or professionally engaged in the field can benefit a great deal from CIMA certification program.
-Students can opt for CIMA Certificate in Business Accounting, a foundation-level accreditation aimed at helping them become acquainted with the basics of management accounting and related areas.
-This would help them gain a foothold in the industry and bring greater credibility in the eyes of prospective employers.
-Next 3 levels of accreditation are meant for professionals at beginner, middle and advanced stage of their learning curve and are designed to not only let them test their capabilities and work on improvement areas but also earn more respect and credibility in the eyes of prospective employers.
-An increasing number of employers are on the lookout for accredited professionals and are more comfortable entrusting them with positions of responsibilities.
+The next 3 levels of accreditation are meant for professionals at the beginner, middle and advanced stages of their learning curve and are designed to not only let them test their capabilities and work on improvement areas but also earn more respect and credibility in the eyes of prospective employers.
+An increasing number of employers are on the lookout for accredited professionals and are more comfortable entrusting them with positions of responsibility.

 Why Pursue CPWA?

 CPWA offers specialized knowledge of wealth management for professionals serving high-net-worth clients.
 Earning this credential can help them acquire the necessary knowledge and skills for the purpose as high-net-worth individuals deal with quite a different set of problems as compared with any average investor.

 Another big reason is added credibility, as an increasing number of employers, as well as clients, tend to go with professionals who have higher credentials and work experience.
 This credential can make a value addition to the profile of a wealth manager who is looking to optimize his or her skills in terms of serving high-net-worth clients.